MATCH SCHEDULE

 A rare talent who was nurtured in and plucked from Singapore’s amateur leagues, Shawal’s stock has risen in recent years – and sharply so.

-Shawal is undoubtedly one of Singapore’s top forwards at the moment.
+The proverbial late bloomer, Shawal is now one of Singapore’s top forwards at the moment.
 In 2022 he combined flair with trickery and a keen eye for goal, scoring a career-high 11 Singapore Premier League goals to inspire Hougang United to their first-ever trophy last season – the Singapore Cup.

 14